ewoks-kit/ewoksjob/doc/bliss.rst

     stdout_capture_maxbytes=1MB

 Make sure to replace `opid00` and `id00` with the proper string.

+The filename `/users/blissadm/conda/miniconda/bin/activate` may differ as well.
+Type `conda activate base;type activate` in a terminal with the correct user to see where the conda activation script is located.

 Instead of `BEACON_HOST="id00:25000"` you could provide an explicit URL of the celery configuration with `CELERY_CONFIG_URI`